-- 26.1.1 Pay raises occur on October 1 of each year.
-Each bargaining unit will fall into their pay scale bracket based upon their time in grade.
-Each bargaining unit member will advance a "Year" in the scale upon the rank anniversary.
-If the member's rank anniversary occurs in the 2nd week of a pay period, it will take effect in the following pay period. - 26.1.2 Members shall be placed in the minimum "Year" that guarantees, upon promotion, they shall not take a loss in base pay. - 26.2.
-All future increases beyond the term of this agreement, if any, will be subject to negotiations by the parties. - 26.3 Employees who are on disciplinary probation are not eligible to receive the pay increases stated above.
-Upon removal from disciplinary probation, the bargaining unit member shall receive the pay increase.
-The pay increase will not be retroactive. - 26.4 Employees will receive pay and notice of related benefits (sick leave, vacation leave, deduction of dues, and the like) on a biweekly schedule as determined by the City during the term of this Agreement. - 26.5 Total annual hours for sick leave and vacation leave benefits will remain as described in the Agreement.
+- 26.2 The City and the bargaining unit members agree to the following pay increases: - 26.2.1 Effective October 1, 2025, all bargaining unit members will receive a \$11,843 increase to base pay. - 26.2.2 Effective October 1, 2026, all bargaining unit members will receive the greater of a 3% increase to base pay or the percentage increase received by the City's general employees. - 26.2.3 Effective October 1, 2027 all bargaining unit members will receive the greater of a 3% increase to base pay or the percentage increase received by the City's general employees. - 26.2.4 All future increases beyond the term of this agreement, if any, will be subject to negotiations by the parties. - 26.3 Employees on the one-year initial probation are not eligible for the general wage increase until they have successfully completed the initial probationary period.
+The general wage increase will not be retroactive. - 26.4 Employees who are on disciplinary probation, are not eligible to receive the pay increases stated above.
+Upon removal from disciplinary probation the bargaining unit member shall receive the pay increase.
+The pay increase will not be retroactive. - 26.5 Employees will receive pay and notice of related benefits (sick leave, vacation leave, deduction of dues, and the like) on a biweekly schedule as determined by the City during the term of this Agreement. - 26.6 Total annual hours for sick leave and vacation leave benefits will remain as described in the Agreement.